Substra/substra-documentation/docs/source/documentation/debug.rst

 Test remote assets locally with the hybrid mode
 -----------------------------------------------

 A hybrid step between testing everything locally and launching tasks on a deployed platform is to test locally remote assets.
 In this setting, the platform is accessed in `read-only` mode and any asset created is created locally.
-Experiments can be launched with a mix of remote and local assets, for example using an algorithm from the deployed platform on a local dataset produces a local model.
+Experiments can be launched with a mix of remote and local assets, for example using a function from the deployed platform on a local dataset produces a local model.
 To do so, instantiate a Client with the parameter `backend_type="subprocess"` or `backend_type="docker"` and use remote assets when creating tasks.
 ::